zapstore/zapstore-cli/README.md

 If you need assistance producing a `zapstore.yaml` config file, please reach out via nostr.

+All asset paths are relative to the config path.

 ### Real world examples

 This program: